Why Email Still Needs “Mark as Unread”

 One of email’s strengths is that it doesn’t demand an immediate response.
 It allows you to engage on your own terms, when you’re ready to think clearly.

-When inboxes push everything toward a “read equals done” model, that advantage starts to erode.
-Email begins to behave more like chat — nudging you toward constant clearing rather than considered replies.
+When inboxes push everything toward a “read equals done” model — or when apps remove the option to undo that state — that advantage starts to erode.
+Email begins to behave more like chat: nudging you toward constant clearing rather than considered replies.

 The ability to mark emails as unread helps preserve that asynchronous rhythm.